apache/trafficserver/doc/admin/security-options.en.rst

    information that enables the client to authenticate Traffic Server and exchange encryption keys.
 -  Configure SSL termination options:
--  Enable the **SSL termination** option.

-   -  Set the port number used for SSL communication.
+   -  Set the port number used for SSL communication using :ts:cv:`proxy.config.http.server_ports`.
-   -  Specify the filename and location of the server certificate.
+   -  Edit :file:`ssl_multicert.config` to specify the filename and location of the SSL certificates and provate keys.
    -  (Optional) Configure the use of client certificates: Client certificates are located on the client.
 If you configure Traffic Server to require client certificates, then Traffic Server